 Valencia vs Villarreal

 For basically the entire 20th Century, Valencia had things almost all their own way in their region of Spain.
-While city rivals Levante have become a more regular top flight fixture in recent years, regional neighbours Villarreal have been the team to emerge as their main 21st Century rivals in the Valencian Community, eclipsing the likes of Elche, Hércules and CD Castellón.
+While city rivals Levante have become a more regular top-flight fixture in recent years, regional neighbours Villarreal have been the team to emerge as their main 21st Century rivals in the Valencian Community, eclipsing the likes of Elche, Hercules and CD Castellon.

 La Liga rivalry - Valencia vs Villarreal

-Spanish Football Derbies – The Best of the Rest
+Spanish football derbies – The best of the rest

-There are plenty more smaller derbies that mean the world to supporters all around Spain.
-Other notable ones include the South Madrid derby between Getafe and Leganés which became an unlikely top flight fixture for a while in the late 2010’s.
+Other notable ones include the South Madrid derby between Getafe and Leganes, briefly a top-flight fixture again in 2024/25, before the relegation of Los Pepineros.
 While the clubs are small, there is no love lost between the two sets of fans with just 5 km separating the two stadiums.
-Geographically speaking, the derby in the city of Valencia is the closest in Spain’s top two leagues, although it’s off the menu again for 2023/24 with Levante in the second tier.

 Andalusia, Spain’s largest autonomous region by population and second largest by size, also has some heated rivalries aside from the Seville derby.
-The biggest sees Granada and Malaga fight for the pride of Eastern Andalusia while Malaga’s meetings with Sevilla can also get feisty.
+The biggest sees Granada and Malaga fight for the pride of Eastern Andalusia, while Malaga’s meetings with Sevilla can also get feisty.

-Some of the quirkier derbies include the Palma Derby between RCD Mallorca and Atlético Baleares which returned as a league fixture after a 38 year absence in 2017/18.
-Huesca’s recent rise, coupled with Real Zaragoza’s fall, has created a more meaningful Aragonese rivalry between the two neighbours.
+Some of the quirkier derbies include the Palma derby between RCD Mallorca and Atletico Baleares which briefly returned as a league fixture after a 38-year absence in 2017/18.

 Meanwhile, sizable cities such as Salamanca, Murcia and Jerez de la Frontera have witnessed their main clubs go bust in recent years, with more than one new entity rising from the ashes.
 That has led to the emergence of several new derbies, with splits even created between fans who used to cheer on the same side.